-With 30 years of mobile industry experience, Whitey Bluestein has been an innovator, thought leader and mobile industry expert.
+With more than 30 years of mobile industry experience, Whitey Bluestein has been an innovator, thought leader and mobile industry expert.
 He has worked with innovative companies, helping them develop go-to-market strategies, cultivate strategic relationships with mobile network operators, retailers, OEMs and others, refine distribution strategies, and negotiate wireless service arrangements with leading mobile operators.

 As an established wireless veteran and industry expert, he has submitted testimony, been deposed and testified on the wireless market, industry structure and trends, retail and wholesale channels, pricing and agreements, M2M, the secondary handset market, and industry practices.
 He has also advised counsel on industry structure, competition, distribution and innovation.
 Retained by venture capital firms and investors in the US and Canada, he has conducted due diligence on scores of young companies and mobile innovators, reviewed countless business plans and carrier contracts, evaluated business and go-to-market strategies, interviewed partners and vendors, and provided clients with his expert views on company strengths, weaknesses and prospects.